 |Black & Decker BM3B||Yes||1.5 Amps|

-You can have the best car battery in the world but if you leave it connected to a car that’s not in use, it will eventually lose charge.
-Using a battery maintainer is the best way to top up the charge in the battery and ensure its at maximum capacity.
+You can have the best car battery on the market but if it’s connected to a car that’s not in use, it will eventually lose charge.
+Using a battery maintainer is the best way to keep it topped up and ensure it’s at max capacity.

 1. Battery Tender ® Plus 021-0128

 The Battery Tender ® brand is at the forefront of battery maintaining technology and the 021-0128 Plus is their most popular model.
 It has an impressive 10 year warranty and has many intuitive features that make it one of the best battery maintainers on the market.

 Other features of the Battery Tender ® Plus 021-0128 include: